How do I know if I'm deficient in Magnesium?

 Magnesium is one of the most abundant minerals in the body and it is involved in hundreds of cellular reactions.
-While deficiency of magnesium (known as hypomagnesemia) is rare, intakes of magnesium that are considered too low are common.
+While magnesium deficiency (known as hypomagnesemia) is rare, intakes of magnesium that are considered too low are common.
 Here are 9 potential signs your magnesium is too low.

 Despite a range of dietary sources of magnesium, one in eight adults in the UK and half of teenage girls have low intakes of Magnesium.(1) Mild cases of hypomagnesaemia may be found in severely ill patients, alcoholics and those with malabsorption disorders.

-Magnesium plays a key role in many tissues and reactions around the body and low levels of this mineral can result in range of symptoms.
+Magnesium plays a key role in many tissues and reactions around the body and low levels of this mineral can result in a range of symptoms.

 Symptoms of low Magnesium